semaver/core-stack/packages/core/README.md

 class InterfaceSymbol<T> implements IInterface<T>
 ```

 Helper to "materialize" interfaces.
-JS interfaces are just syntactic sugar, so can not be used as a type (e.g. send as a parameter in methods).
-InterfaceSymbol turns any interface into a symbol, so it can be used as a typical type anywhere, that at the same time is treated as IInterface by TS strong typization.
+JS interfaces are just syntactic sugar, so cannot be used as a type (e.g., send as a parameter in methods).
+InterfaceSymbol turns any interface into a symbol, so it can be used as a typical type anywhere,
+that at the same time is treated as IInterface by TS strong typization.

 ##### For